 - Expy: Android 13 of Cell.
 Both assimilate two other androids to reach their ultimate forms.

-- Filling the Silence: Dialogue is added into the Funimation dub for the Androids where there clearly wasn't any in the original, which was definitely not a bad thing given how little they talked in the original.
+- Filling the Silence: The original Japanese dub is very quiet this time around.
+Dialogue is added into the Funimation dub for the Androids where there clearly wasn't any in the original, which was definitely not a bad thing given how little they talked in the original.

 - Flat Character: Androids 14 and 15; they're programmed to kill Goku and that's pretty much all they do throughout the film.
-The English dub gives them additional dialogue at times in an attempt to give them more personality.
+The English dub does what it can to give them more personality by having them spout off additional dialogue at times.

 - Frigid Water Is Harmless: Goku and company fight the trio of androids in the Arctic.
 Nobody involved suffers from the cold of the Arctic or frequently being knocked into the freezing water.